DreamOfTheRedChamber/system-design-interviews/Cache.md

 ##### Weak agreement
 * PFAIL => FAIL is a week agreement because:
-    - Nodes collect views of other nodes over some time period, so even if the majority of master nodes need to "agree", actually this is just state that we collected from different nodes at different times and we are not sure, nor we require, that at a given moment the majority of masters agreed.
+    - Nodes collect views of other nodes over some time period, so even if the majority of master nodes need to agree, actually this is just state that we collected from different nodes at different times and we are not sure, nor we require, that at a given moment the majority of masters agreed.
     - While every node detecting the FAIL condition will force that condition on other nodes in the cluster using the FAIL message, there is no way to ensure the message will reach all the nodes.
 For instance a node may detect the FAIL condition and because of a partition will not be able to reach any other node.
 * PFAIL => FAIL is an eventually consistency agreement because:
     - Eventually all the nodes should agree about the state of a given node.
 There are two cases that can originate from split brain conditions.
 Either some minority of nodes believe the node is in FAIL state, or a minority of nodes believe the node is not in FAIL state.
 In both the cases eventually the cluster will have a single view of the state of a given node: